oeg-upm/TINTOlib-Documentation/docs/source/bargraph.rst

      - The separation (in pixels) between each column.
      - 0
      - integer
+   * - :py:data:`zoom`
+     - Multiplication factor that determines the size of the saved image relative to the original size.
+Values greater than 1 will increase the size of the saved image proportionally.
+     - 1
+     - int
    * - :py:data:`verbose`
      - Show in terminal the execution.
      - False